Row-finite equivalents exist only for row-countable graphs

 \begin{lemma} Suppose $w$ is an uncountable emitter in $E$.
 Let the edges being emitted at $w$ be denoted by $\{e_{\alpha}|\alpha \in A\}$.
 Then $\{e_\alpha e_\alpha^* | \alpha \in A\}$ is an uncountable set of pairwise orthogonal idempotents in $wL(E)w$.
 Rephrased, the set $\{e_\alpha e_\alpha^* | \alpha \in A\}$ is an uncountable set of pairwise orthogonal idempotents in ${\rm End}_{L(E)}(L(E)w)$. \end{lemma}

-We seek to show that if $F$ is a row-finite graph ($F$ {\it is} allowed to have uncountably many vertices and / or edges), then there is no finitely generated projective left $L(F)$-module whose endomorphism ring contains an uncountable set of pairwise orthogonal idempotents.
-The conclusion will then be that if $E$ contains an uncountable emitter, then $L(E)$ cannot be Morita equivalent to $L(F)$, since otherwise we would contradict Lemma \ref{orthogidemp}.
+We now proceed to show that if $F$ is a row-finite graph (we emphasize that $F$ {\it is} allowed to have uncountably many vertices and / or edges), then there is no finitely generated projective left $L(F)$-module whose endomorphism ring contains an uncountable set of pairwise orthogonal idempotents.

+For any ring $R$ we denote by $\mathcal{V}(R)$ the semigroup of isomorphism classes of finitely generated projective left $R$-modules, with operation $\oplus$.
+For any graph $F$, the semigroup $M_F$ is defined as the abelian semigroup generated by $\{a_v | v \in F^0\}$, with relations given by